baghayi/StrategyValidator/Readme.md

 It will get value that needs to be validated as its first argument.
 After been checked of whether or not it is valid you will need to return a `Boolean` value.

-Then you need to register your class as a service in the main service manager.
+Then you need to register your class as a service in the `main service manager`.

-It could be a factory, invokable or whatever else you want it to be.
+It could be a `factory`, `invokable` or whatever else you want it to be.
 It only needs to be registered in the main service manager and not in the validator plugin manager or any other managers.

-At last you need to pass the service name to the StrategyValidator validator as strategy.
+At last you need to pass the service name to the StrategyValidator validator as `strategy`.

 StrategyValidator validstor has 2 main options.
-First one like others is 'message' for specifiying a message to be shown whenever validation fails.
+First one like others is `message` for specifiying a message to be shown whenever validation fails.
-The second one is 'strategy' which is for specifying your strategy class.
+The second one is `strategy` which is for specifying your strategy class.
 (The class you've aleady created in first step)

-After registeting your class in the service manager, you need to set it as 'strategy' for the StrategyValidator validator alongside with the 'message' option.
+After registeting your class in the service manager, you need to set it as `strategy` for the StrategyValidator validator alongside with the `message` option.

 Adding Strategy and message options in Apigility admin dashboard is pretty straightforward.
 As it is listed in the select box (in validations section of cource) and could be selected and specified that way.

-#### In a nutshell:
+ In a nutshell:
+---

 + Create a class.
 + Implement StrategyValidator/Strategy/StrategyInterface.php interface.